e0ipso/e0ipso.github.io/_posts/2020-02-10-adding-matomo.md

 ---
 title: Adding Matomo to my Blog
 categories:
   - web-development
 tags:
   - Privacy
- - Open Source
+  - Free Software
 ---
 Yesterday I decided to add some analytics to my blog.
 This was not something that I decided lightly since web site analytics are a type of tracking.
 For the